Terms of Success Part III – Humidity: Relative and Comparative Testing

 A comparative analysis relies on one overall reading to conclude that the above interactive factors are stable enough to install a floor covering.

 All healthy concrete contains moisture.
 Even in prime condition, moisture exists.
 Installation challenges often result when job timelines do not permit adequate time for concrete to dry.
-Once concrete is poured, it forms and strengthens.
+Once the concrete is poured, it forms and strengthens.
 It also pushes water vapors from the bottom of the slab to the surface, where they evaporate.

-Relative Humidity Testing
+Relative Humidity (RH) Testing

 When it comes to concrete, your ability to test correctly determines your installation success.
 Why compare when you can relate?

 Video: “Relative Humidity (RH) Testing of Concrete Floors” by Howard Kanare.

 Smith, Ron “Performing Correct and Accurate RH Testing in Concrete Slabs”; Wagner Meters; Web.